Nationals vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- Jose Berrios (9-9) will take the mound for the Blue Jays, his 27th start of the season.
+- The Blue Jays will send Chris Bassitt (12-7) to the mound for his 28th start this season.

-- Berrios has pitched five or more innings in two straight games and will look to extend that streak.
+- Bassitt will look to finish five or more innings for the ninth start in a row.

-- He has finished five appearances without allowing an earned run in 26 chances this season.
+- He has made 27 appearances and finished seven of them without allowing an earned run.

 |Opponent